2025 Asia Cup final: Aftermath

 During the post-match presentation Tilak Varma was named Player of the Match for scoring 69* runs off 53 balls while Abhishek Sharma was named Player of the Tournament for his strong batting performance throughout the tournament.

 Later, BCCI announced ₹21 crore prize money for the Indian team including the players, coaches, support staff and team officials.

 However, at the presentation ceremony a major controversy erupted as the Indian team refused to accept the winning trophy from ACC president Mohsin Naqvi who also serves as Pakistan's Interior Minister and Chairman of the PCB.
 This led to a delay in handing out awards, and the team trophy was not formally presented on stage.
 India's captain Suryakumar Yadav later said the side had been "denied" the opportunity to lift the trophy and criticised the handling of the ceremony.
-Thus, it was the first time in cricket history where trophy was not awarded to the winning team during post match presentation ceremony.
-Naqvi handed the trophy to the UAE cricket authorities when the BCCI threatened to impeach him from the ACC presidentship for misconduct.
+Naqvi handed the trophy to the UAE cricket authorities when the BCCI threatened to impeach him from the ACC presidency for misconduct.